-MOST REGULATORY STATES ALLOW COUNTIES TO CHOOSE BETWEEN THE STATE REQUIREMENTS AND GASB STANDARDS. the format of the financial report and method of accounting), to increase their chances of receiving a favorable audit.
+MOST REGULATORY STATES ALLOW COUNTIES TO CHOOSE BETWEEN THE STATE REQUIREMENTS AND GASB STANDARDS.
+About 8 percent of counties in these states elect to follow GASB standards (both the format of the financial report and method of accounting), to increase their chances of receiving a favorable audit.
 While states may allow counties to choose GAAP over the state regulatory basis, in some cases counties need additional measures to adopt their preferred accounting standards.
-For example, counties in Oklahoma and Washington choose between GASB and the statutory alternative without any additional preliminary approval from the state.5 Alternatively, Kansas counties adopt the state regulatory basis of accounting by county board resolution.6 As of November 2015, 96 out of 105 Kansas counties have adopted state reporting standards by board resolution.
+For example, counties in Oklahoma and Washington choose between GASB and the statutory alternative without any additional preliminary approval from the state.5 Alternatively, Kansas counties adopt the state regulatory basis of accounting by county board resolution.6 As of November 2015, 98 out of 105 Kansas counties have adopted state reporting standards by board resolution.
 Large counties in regulatory states are more likely to follow GASB standards.
 Ten of the 20 large counties in regulatory states - with more than 500,000 residents - report according to GAAP, while a quarter of mid-sized counties - with 50,000 to 500,000 residents - and 1 percent of small counties do so.
 Most of the large counties that do not follow GASB are in New Jersey, a state with strict requirements for counties to follow the state reporting standards.